Code-Institute-Submissions/StateofChange/README.md

 - Make people curious about the podcast show.
 Let them hear the interviews, so every person can have a impact of our future.

+### Color Design: the STATE OF CHANGE cover is designed in a retro future typo.
+- Nav and Footer color is black.
+- Backround colors are cream and linen.
+- Typo colors are a dark blue, light greay and black..

 #### Wireframes:

 - ### Landing Page: